JannekGundlach/PROVER-M/README.md

 ### Use of program

-% How to use
+**How to use**
-	\- To begin a simulation, first, the GUI App needs to be started ("main_appDesigner.mlapp") with a double-click.
+	- To begin a simulation, first, the GUI App needs to be started ("main_appDesigner.mlapp") with a double-click.
-	\- The model input can be set by changing individual parameters or by selecting an existing input text file via the "Input case" dropdown menu or the "Load.."-Button.
+	- The model input can be set by changing individual parameters or by selecting an existing input text file via the "Input case" dropdown menu or the "Load.."-Button.
-	\- After setting the desired input parameters, the configuration can be saved as a text file by clicking the "Save as.."-Button.
+	- After setting the desired input parameters, the configuration can be saved as a text file by clicking the "Save as.."-Button.
-	\- An exemplary simulation case based on the study of Delo & Burt (1987) is configured through "Default".
+	- An exemplary simulation case based on the study of Delo & Burt (1987) is configured through "Default".
 Please check the publication for a more detailed case description.
-	\- By clicking the "START"-Button, the simulation is initiated.
+	- By clicking the "START"-Button, the simulation is initiated.
-	\- In the right half of the GUI a live feed of the cloud propagation through the water column and main parameters is presented.
+	- In the right half of the GUI a live feed of the cloud propagation through the water column and main parameters is presented.

 **Input**
 ---